-It is essential that adequate time be allowed for the development, completion, evaluation, and administrative processing of the QPD.
-Candidates are strongly encouraged to contact their advisor and submit the QPD for consideration as soon as possible after completing EDL 880B.
+Candidates are strongly encouraged to contact their advisors as soon as possible after completing EDL 880B.
 A candidate for the doctoral degree must complete a minimum of 4 semester hours of QPD credits (EDL 880A and EDL 880B).
 A candidate who cannot successfully complete EDL 880B will be withdrawn from the program.
+See the Qualifying Paper for Dissertation Guidelines for details on the grading policy for the Proseminars (EDL 880 A, B).